What is iOS? Unveiled in 5 Minutes: Key Features & Uses

 Android vs. iOS

 In mobile operating systems, iOS is a prominent figure next to Android, its primary competitor.
-Android is known for its wide adoption due to its availability on devices across various price ranges, contrasting with Apple's typically higher-priced offerings.
+Android is known for its wide adoption due to its availability on devices across several price ranges, contrasting with Apple's typically higher-priced offerings.

 How Does iOS Work?